wbbradley/ace/README.md

 ## Fundamentals

-Zion resembles a combination of Haskell and C, with garbage collection, strict evaluation, purity and impurity (when you want it), extensible infix operators, type-classes supporting parametric polymorphism, and static type inference.
+Zion resembles a combination of Haskell and C, with garbage collection, strict evaluation, static type-checking, purity and impurity (when you want it), extensible infix operators, type-classes to allow ad-hoc polymorphism, RAII, pattern-matching, and type inference.

 ## Quick Start